Apple design chief Jony Ive, Steve Jobs' confidant, to leave and start own firm

 "I would view it as Jony Ive looking to get paid market rates for his design expertise from Apple, with the right to allow other companies - not competitors to Apple - to leverage that expertise," Chokshi said.

-Both will report to Chief Operating Officer Jeff Williams, who in addition to overseeing Apple's supply chain also oversaw the development and introduction of the Apple Watch, Apple's first major new hardware platform since the iPad.

-Ive's departure comes as Apple's iPhone sales have fallen, registering a record drop in its most recent quarter despite a move to slash prices in key markets such as China.
-While sales of some newer hardware products such as the Apple Watch and its wireless AirPods headphones are expanding, the company has largely turned its attention to growing its services business, which includes Apple Music and iCloud.

-Jobs was known to deeply involve himself in Apple's design process, often visiting Apple's design studios on a daily basis to offer feedback on Ive's work.
-Ive reports directly to Cook, but Cook never involved himself to the same extent as Ive.
+Jobs deeply involved himself in Apple's design process, sometimes visiting Apple's design studios daily to offer Ive feedback.
+Chief Executive Tim Cook, to whom Ive now reports, has not done the same.

-Apple has been slowly laying the groundwork for Ive's eventual departure.
-Ive became Apple's chief design officer in 2015, but he handed off some duties to other executives while he focused on finishing Apple's new corporate headquarters, Apple Park.
-Dye was one of those executives, and both Dye and Hankey have been deeply involved in Apple's design processes for years, the company said.
+After Jobs' death, pundits questioned whether Apple could continue Jobs' pace of new products.
+Ive became a symbol of continuity, bridging the Jobs and Cook eras.

+But Alan Cannistraro, chief executive of online video discovery platform Rheo who previously worked at Apple for a dozen years, said Apple employees knew Ive had taken on fewer day-to-day design duties in the past several years.
+Around 2015, Cannistraro would often see Ive at a high-end fitness gym on Market Street in San Francisco doing mid-morning workouts.

+Cannistraro, the former Apple employee, said Hankey stood out as "exceptional" among Apple's already strong design teams.
+Around 2008, as Apple readied new iMacs, Hankey dug in on an idea to make Apple products talk to each other as a home control system.

+The effort, which was never released, was not part of Hankey's official duties.
+But she took an interest anyway because of her “very long-term vision kind of role – looking for seeds that could turn into something bigger, or maybe plant some seeds, too,” Cannistraro said.

-If anything, Bajarin said, the elevation of Dye and Hankey could reignite the connection between Apple's design teams and its senior executives.
-Apple said that Williams will hand off logistics and supply chain duties to Sabih Khan, whom the company named senior vice president of operations.
-Meantime, Williams "will spend more of his time working with the design team in their studio," Apple said.
+The elevation of Dye and Hankey could reignite the connection between Apple's design teams and senior executives.
+Both will report to Chief Operating Officer Jeff Williams, who will in turn hand off logistics and supply chain duties to Sabih Khan, newly named senior vice president of operations.

+Meantime, Williams, who oversaw development of the Apple Watch, "will spend more of his time working with the design team in their studio," Apple said.

-While Williams has gained more clout in Apple's product development process, that does not necessarily mean he is likely to take over as chief executive in the near future, Maxim Group's Chokshi said.
+Williams has gained clout in Apple's product development process, but that does not necessarily mean he is poised to become chief executive in the near future, Maxim Group's Chokshi said.

 "I don't see Tim Cook retiring anytime soon," Chokshi said.